mirego/activerecord_json_validator/README.md

 ### JSON Schema

-Schemas should use be a JSON file
+Schemas should be a JSON file

 ```json
 {